Dikendev/raspberry-awards-api/README.md

 This project uses various dependencies to manage different aspects of the application.
 Below is a list of the principal dependencies and development dependencies.

-#### @nestjs/mongoose

-- Integrates Mongoose with NestJS for MongoDB support.

-#### @nestjs/terminus

-- Adds health check capabilities to the application.

-#### bcrypt

-- Library for hashing passwords.

 #### mongoose

-- MongoDB object modeling tool designed to work in an asynchronous environment.
+- ORM to connect with MongoDB, an object modeling tool designed to work in an asynchronous environment.

+#### terminus

+- Adds health check capabilities to the application and database.

 #### winston